psteinb/hpc-in-a-day/_episodes/03-01-estimate-of-pi.md

     radii = np.sqrt(x*x + y*y)

+    filtered = np.where(radii<=1.0)
-    count = len(radii[np.where(radii<=1.0)])
+    count = len(radii[filtered])

     return count

 def estimate_pi(total_count):

+    count = inside_circle(total_count)
-    return (4.0 * inside_circle(total_count) / total_count)
+    return (4.0 * count / total_count)

 ~~~
 {: .python}

-This code is already written in a way to allow later reuse in parallel applications.
-So don't mind the two-fold indirection where `estimate_pi` calls `inside_circle`.
 For generating pseudo-random numbers, we sample the uniform probability distribution in the default floating point interval from `0` to `1`.
 The `sqrt` step is not required directly, but Lola includes it here for clarity. `numpy.where` is used obtain the list of indices that correspond to radii which are equal or smaller than `1.0`.
 At last, this list of indices is used to filter-out the numbers in the `radii` array and obtain its length, which is the number Lola are after.

 Lola finishes writing the pi estimation and comes up with a [small python script](code/03_parallel_jobs/serial_numpi.py), that she can launch from the command line: